bitfront-exchange/bitfront-api-docs/api/market/v1-market-public-coins-pairPolicy-get.md

   - Type: array

-List of the latest data on BITBOX's coin pairs
+List of the latest data on BITFRONT's coin pairs

 Array of [pairList](#pairlist)